statikbe/laravel-filament-chained-translation-manager/README.md

     |--------------------------------------------------------------------------
     |
     | The application locale determines the possible locales that can be used.
     | You are free to fill this array with any of the locales which will be
     | supported by the application.
     |
     */
     'supported_locales' => [
         'en',
         'nl',
-        'fr'
+        'fr',
     ],

     /*